van001/lesscode-fp/README.md

-# Overview
+# Motivation
 ![Lego Kids](lego-kid.jpeg) Based on my earlier work on [Functional Thinking](https://github.com/van001/lesscode), I propose the following [functions](https://github.com/van001/lesscode-fp/blob/master/lesscode/src/index.js) (subject to change).
 I will be using these functions and the FP principles to build other/ future projects.
 So stay tuned...

 When I started this journey few months back my goal was simple -
 - Can we build a generic functional library/ construct to solve any algorithm or real-world problem?
 - Instead of writing tonnes of imperative code can we just compose functions and build a solution?

-# Features
+# Overview

-In pure functional programming languages, you are either writing functions with no side effects (pure functions) or functions with side effects (Monads).
+In pure functional programming languages, you are either writing functions with **no** [side-effects](https://en.wikipedia.org/wiki/Side_effect_(computer_science)) (pure functions) or functions with side-effects (Monads).
 Also in FP, you do not assign anything, you just compose functions to produce a desired outcome.

-Lesscode-fp, libarary is designed using functional programming principles ([see below](https://github.com/van001/lesscode-fp#Features)).
+Lesscode-fp, libarary is designed using functional programming principles :

 ### Pure functions ###
 Have no side-effects, are time independent & have referential integrity, which means you can replace the function with the value it produces, anytime.
 Think them